-Occupied at the beginning of the 1978-79 school year, the administration building houses the offices of the president, vice president for instruction, vice president for business operations, executive director for foundation and alumni relations, vice president for institutional research and effectiveness, director for technology management, and the Board of Trustees' room.
+Occupied at the beginning of the 1978-79 school year, the administration building houses the offices of the president, vice president for instruction, vice president for business operations, vice president for institutional research and effectiveness, director for technology management, director of human resources, and the Board of Trustees' room.
 Proper vault facilities for the business office and adequate storage for all offices are provided in the building.
 The 7,995 square foot facility was built in 1962 as the library for the College but was renovated for administrative use when the Burton Library was occupied.
 It is modern, spacious, and comfortable and is located on the front of the campus adjacent to Huff Auditorium.